 So, was it worth the exhaustion, sweat, early wakeup call, fumes, and effort?
 Totally.
 Kawah Ijen is unlike most any other hike you could possibly tackle, so if you love hiking and find yourself in Java or Bali – DO IT.

-Tips For Hiking Ijen Crater
+Tips For The Ijen Crater Hike

 - Hike in from Banyuwangi on the east side, rather than Bondowoso/Sempol on the west side.
 That way you’ll only need to take one train, as opposed to two buses.